polygolf-lang/polygolf/README.md

 The npm alias `npm run cli` is equivalent to `npm run build; node dist/cli.js`

+Some concepts (visitor, Path, etc.) are similar to those used by the JavaScript transpiler Babel, so the [Babel plugin handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) is worth skimming.

 ## Example

 Example naive Fibonacci (in a hypothetical lisp + imperative syntax):